Mushymato/TrinketTinker/guide/2-Variant.md

 ## Notes

-- There's no need to have the same width and height in all variants, as long as you have the same number of sprites required by the motion.
+- There's no need to have the same width and height in all variants, or the same scale.
+What does matter is having the right number of sprites for all your animation.